-NervGen is a publicly traded (TSX-V: NGEN, OTCQB: NGENF), clinical-stage biotechnology company dedicated to developing neurorestorative therapeutics.
-We are testing the clinical efficacy of our lead molecule, NVG-291, in a Phase 1b/2a clinical trial in spinal cord injury and has undertaken preclinical evaluation of a new development candidate, NVG-300, in models of ischemic stroke, amyotrophic lateral sclerosis ("ALS") and SCI.
-We hold the exclusive worldwide rights to NVG-291, a first-in-class therapeutic peptide targeting nervous system repair.
+NervGen is a publicly traded (TSX-V: NGEN, OTCQB: NGENF), clinical-stage biotechnology company dedicated to developing neuro-reparative therapeutics.
+We are testing the clinical efficacy of our lead molecule, NVG-291, in an ongoing proof-of-concept Phase 1b/2a clinical trial in chronic and subacute SCI and are continuing the preclinical evaluation of a new discovery stage molecule, NVG-300, in preclinical models of ischemic stroke and SCI.
+We hold the exclusive worldwide rights to both NVG-291 and NVG-300.
 NVG-291's technology is licensed from Case Western Reserve University ("CWRU") and is based on academic studies demonstrating the preclinical efficacy of NVG-291-R, the rodent prototype of NVG-291, in animal models of spinal cord injury.
-Effects of NVG-291-R reported in multiple independent academic studies include the promotion of neuroplasticity, remyelination, anti-inflammatory polarization of microglia, and functional improvement in preclinical models of spinal cord injury, stroke, multiple sclerosis ("MS"), and peripheral nervous system injury.
+The reported effects of NVG-291-R, based on publications from multiple independent academic investigators, include the promotion of neuroplasticity, remyelination, anti-inflammatory polarization of microglia, and functional improvement.

-In September 2023, we initiated dosing in our double-blind, placebo-controlled, proof-of-concept Phase 1b/2a clinical trial (NCT05965700) evaluating the safety and efficacy of NVG-291 in two separate cohorts of individuals with cervical motor incomplete SCI: chronic (1-10 years post-injury) and subacute (20-90 days post-injury), given demonstrated efficacy in preclinical models of both chronic and acute SCI.
-The trial is designed to evaluate efficacy of a fixed dose of NVG-291 using electrophysiological and MRI imaging measures, functional clinical outcome measures, and blood biomarkers that together will provide comprehensive information about the extent of recovery of somatic and autonomic function postinjury.
-Specifically, the primary objective seeks to assess changes in corticospinal connectivity of defined upper and lower extremity muscle groups following treatment, based on changes in motor evoked potential ("MEP") amplitudes.
-Secondary objectives evaluate changes in multiple clinical outcome assessments focusing on motor function, upper extremity dexterity, grasping and mobility, and additional electrophysiological measurements.
-The cohorts will be comprised of 20 subjects each and will be evaluated independently in a blinded manner as the data becomes available.
+In September 2023, we initiated dosing in a double-blind, placebo-controlled, proof-of-concept Phase 1b/2a clinical trial (NCT05965700) evaluating the safety and efficacy of NVG-291 in two separate cohorts of individuals with cervical motor incomplete SCI: chronic (1-10 years post-injury) and subacute (20-90 days post-injury), given demonstrated efficacy in preclinical models of both chronic and acute SCI.
+The trial is designed to evaluate the safety and efficacy of a fixed dose of NVG-291.
+Efficacy will be evaluated primarily through electrophysiological and clinical outcome measures.
+Together with changes on magnetic resonance imaging metrics and blood biomarkers, which are more exploratory in nature, these results will provide valuable information about the efficacy and safety of NVG-291 in chronic and subacute SCI.
+Specifically, the primary objective of this study is to assess changes in corticospinal connectivity of defined upper and lower extremity muscle groups following treatment, based on changes in motor evoked potential ("MEP") amplitudes.
+Secondary objectives evaluate changes in clinical outcome measures focusing on motor strength and function, e.g. upper extremity dexterity, grasping and mobility.
+Exploratory endpoints will evaluate changes on additional clinical and electrophysiological measures.
+The cohorts are comprised of 20 subjects each and will be analyzed separately as the data becomes available.
 The trial is being partially funded by a grant from Wings for Life, which is being provided in several milestone-based payments and will offset a portion of the direct costs of this clinical trial.
-In October 2023, NervGen received Fast Track designation from the FDA for the advancement of NVG-291 in individuals with SCI.
-The FDA's Fast Track program is designed to facilitate the development and review of drugs treating serious conditions and addressing areas of high unmet medical need, helping to deliver important new therapies to patients sooner.
-Fast Track designation provides potential eligibility for Priority Review, which can streamline the New Drug Application ("NDA") review process, and potential for Accelerated Approval, which can allow for expedited approval based on a surrogate or intermediate clinical endpoint.
+In March 2021, we received orphan designation from the European Medicines Agency (EMA) and in October 2023, we received fast track designation from the FDA for the advancement of NVG-291 in individuals with SCI.
+Both EMA's orphan designation and FDA's fast track program are designed to facilitate the development and review of drugs treating serious conditions and addressing areas of high unmet medical need, helping to deliver important new therapies to patients sooner.
+Fast track designation provides potential eligibility for Priority Review, which can allow for expedited approval based on a surrogate or intermediate clinical endpoint.

 In January 2025, we announced the enrollment of the final subject in the chronic cohort of our Phase 1b/2a clinical trial.
 Topline data from this cohort is expected in early June 2025.
-Additionally, in February 2025, we initiated dosing of the first subject in the subacute cohort of our Phase 1b/2a clinical trial after receiving Institutional Review Board ("IRB") approval for an amendment focussed on facilitating enrollment in the subacute cohort.
-Enrollment in the subacute cohort is continuing.
+Additionally, in February 2025, we initiated dosing of the first subject in the subacute cohort of our Phase 1b/2a clinical trial after receiving Institutional Review Board ("IRB") approval for an amendment focused on facilitating enrollment in the subacute cohort.
+The subacute cohort continues to actively enroll participants.